SamSchiff/workshop-ws-4-26-reactcomps/README.md

 import './style.scss';
 ```

-#### Sidenote on importing css:
+#### Sidenote on importing css: don't actually do this.
-(Normally if you were using your starterpack, you can do the following.
+Normally if you were using your starterpack, you can do the following.
 This allows you to import components without having to manually import the corresponding stylesheet.
-It imports it for you.)
+It imports it for you.
 ```
 {
   "plugins": [